JDestefano11/MoviesFlix-hub-api/README.md

 3. npm start

 ## API Endpoints
-Movies
+## API Endpoints

+- **Movies**
-GET /movies - Get a list of all movies
+  - `GET /movies` - Get a list of all movies
-GET /movies/:title - Get data about a single movie by title Genres
+  - `GET /movies/:title` - Get data about a single movie by title

+- **Genres**
-GET /genres/:name - Get data about a genre by name Directors
+  - `GET /genres/:name` - Get data about a genre by name

+- **Directors**
-GET /directors/:name - Get data about a director by name Users
+  - `GET /directors/:name` - Get data about a director by name

+- **Users**
-POST /users - Register a new user
+  - `POST /users` - Register a new user
-PUT /users/:username/update-username - Update a user's username DELETE /users/:username - Delete a user account
+  - `PUT /users/:username/update-username` - Update a user's username
+  - `DELETE /users/:username` - Delete a user account
-POST /users/:username/favorites/:movieId - Add a movie to a user's list of favorites DELETE /users/:username/favorites/:movieId - Remove a movie from a user's list of favorites
+  - `POST /users/:username/favorites/:movieId` - Add a movie to a user's list of favorites
+  - `DELETE /users/:username/favorites/:movieId` - Remove a movie from a user's list of favorites

 ## Authentication
 The API uses JWT (JSON Web Token) for authentication.
 To access protected routes, include the JWT token in the Authorization header as a Bearer token.